sol4k/sol4k/docs/README.md

 You can find more examples [in the project tests](https://github.com/sol4k/sol4k/blob/main/src/integration-test/kotlin/org/sol4k/ConnectionTest.kt).

-## Notes

-This project is actively developed.
-If you would like to contribute, please check the open issues or submit a pull request.

 ## Development setup

 In order to build and run sol4k locally, perform the next steps: